 Adding addresses to/removing addresses from an existing distribution list

-The designated list manager should contact the ITS Service Desk to have addresses added to or removed from an email distribution list.
+The designated list manager should contact the Digital IT Service Desk to have addresses added to or removed from an email distribution list.

 An SMTP account is one that allows email messages to be sent directly from a software application without the need for an email client like Microsoft Outlook.
 The message transfer takes place between the application and the University’s SMTP server, over a TCP connection, using the Simple Mail Transfer Protocol.
 Associated with every SMTP account is a unique SMTP username and a password.
 Whenever the relevant software application needs to send one or more email messages, it first starts a session by authenticating to the SMTP server using the ‘SMTP AUTH’ username and password, after which one or more mail transfer transactions can then take place.

-An SMTP account can be requested via the ITS Service Desk.
+An SMTP account can be requested via the Digital IT Service Desk.

 Although the university's email system incorporates advanced security features, it is important to understand that email security features are never guaranteed to detect all malicious or otherwise-undesirable emails; it is therefore vital that email system users remain vigilant when handling incoming emails—see the IT Security Advice pages.

 Messages which, as a result of the University email system's security features, are detected as being offensive are either prevented outright from being delivered to the intended recipient, or they may simply have an offensive attachment removed.